 Friar's Balsam from The Stillroom - An Ancient Plant Resin Compound of Exotic Respiratory Tree Saps + Resins.
 Popular since the Victorian age but not so readily available any longer.
 Tincture Benzoini Composita is still listed in the British Pharmacopoeia of 1867 ...

 50ml Amber Glass Dropper Bottle

-Friar's Balsam is a Stillroom Compounded old time Apothecary Tincture - for External Use.
+Friar's Balsam is a Stillroom Compounded old time Apothecary Compound - for External Use.
 An original formula dates back to 1760 but this compound in fact goes way back to the Egyptian, Roman and Greek Eras of human helath with plants.

 Extracts of Friars Balsam, act as a decongestant for the relief of cold symptoms.
 It also has antiseptic properties.
 A steam inhalation of Friar’s Balsam was recommended to thin bronchial mucus and relieve sudden asthma suffering.